iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.1.75.2270/report.md

 > I would like to contribute even if my device is not charging battery<br> :date: __2020-09-27 06:25:19__

-> It has recently stopped working while my phone is being charged and can't be used when not charging so is stuck in a rut.
-Still one of the best uses of idle phones I've ever heard of though<br> :date: __2020-09-27 03:53:59__

 #### 3-star reviews